WFLF (AM)

 WFLF (540 kHz) is a commercial AM radio station licensed to Pine Hills, Florida, and serving Greater Orlando.
-It is owned by iHeartMedia and airs a talk radio format.
+It is owned by iHeartMedia and airs a news/talk format.
 The studios and offices are in the iHeart Orlando complex in Maitland.

 The station broadcasts using a directional antenna at all times, with the signal extending to the east to avoid interfering with Class A stations in Canada and Mexico.
 The power is 50,000 watts by day (the maximum permitted by the Federal Communications Commission) and 46,000 watts at night.
 The transmitter is on Tower Pines Drive in Winter Garden.
 WFLF is Central Florida's Primary Entry Point station in the Emergency Alert System.

 WFLF is simulcast on FM translator stations W226BT 93.1 MHz and W231CT 94.1 MHz, both in Orlando.
 The 93.1 translator broadcasts from South Orange Avenue at East Church Street.
 The 94.1 translator broadcasts from National Place at West Marvin Avenue.
 Programming is also heard on co-owned 107.7 WMGF's HD3 subchannel.

 Programming

-Weekdays begin with a local wake-up show called Good Morning Orlando with Bud Hedinger, a former TV news anchor on WFTV 9 and WKCF 18.
+Weekdays begin with local wake-up show Good Morning Orlando with Bud Hedinger, a former TV news anchor on WFTV 9 and WKCF 18.
 The rest of the weekday schedule is largely made up of nationally syndicated talk shows from Premiere Networks, a subsidiary of iHeartMedia.
-They include The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Tom Sullivan Show, The Ramsey Show with Dave Ramsey, The Dana Loesch Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+They include The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, The Dana Loesch Show, Our American Stories with Lee Habeeb, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+WFLF has a news share agreement with WESH channel 2.
+The Sean Hannity Show, syndicated by Premiere Networks, isn't heard on WFLF because it airs on talk radio competitor 580 WDBO.

-Weekends feature shows on money, health, gardening, law, real estate and guns.
-Syndicated shows include Sunday Nights with Bill Cunningham, Somewhere in Time with Art Bell and repeats of weekday shows.
+Weekends feature shows on money, health, gardening, law, home repair and business.
+Syndicated shows include Sunday Nights with Bill Cunningham, Somewhere in Time with Art Bell, Rich DeMuro on Tech, At Home with Gary Sullivan and repeats of weekday shows.
 Some evening and weekend hours are paid brokered programming.
+Weather reports are from AccuWeather meteorologists and traffic reports come from the co-owned Total Traffic and Weather Network.
 Most hours begin with world and national news from Fox News Radio.
-The station weather reports are from AccuWeather's meteorologists and traffic reports come from the co-owned Total Traffic and Weather Network.